-The passage is published in honor of the centenary of the 1916 Easter Rising, which began on Easter Monday, 1916.
+The passage is published in honor of the centenary of the anniversary of the 1916 Rising.

 In Ireland there will always be a throwaway reference to some (failed) moment in Irish history: “Sure Pearse and the lads didn’t have a chance in the GPO, did they?”

 You can admit your ignorance, nod your head with false sagacity, or know that “Pearse and the lads” in question were involved in the Easter Rising of 1916, where they were brutally crushed by the British forces.